Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

 We encourage you to experiment with a `RetryTimeoutSeconds` value suitable for your hardware.
 Higher, paradoxically, is usually less safe.

-`MaxRunningConcurrentTests` sets how many tests should run at the same time.
-Use a value of `0` to indicate that you would like the default behavior.
-Use a value of `-1` to indicate that you do not wish to limit the number of tests running at the same time.
-The default behaviour and `0` uses the [System.Environment.ProcessorCount](https://docs.microsoft.com/en-us/dotnet/api/system.environment.processorcount?view=net-6.0#remarks) property.
-Set any other positive integer to limit to the exact number.
+`MaxRunningConcurrentTests` sets how many UI tests should run at the same time.
+It is an important property if you want to run your UI tests parallel, checkout the inline documentation in [`OrchardCoreUITestExecutorConfiguration`](../Services/OrchardCoreUITestExecutorConfiguration.cs).

 ## <a name="multi-process"></a>Multi-process test execution